Ana-Akaishi/sql-projects/README.md

 # Make Jupyter accept SQL commands after %% using SQL Magic (from ipython-sql)
 %config SqlMagic.conn = conn

 # Now your notebook is ready to use SQL language!
-Keep in mind that all databases used in the notebook are temporary, and changes won't be saved in the original csv file.
-Also, since we are using our RAM memory to store this temporary data, make sure to use a light to medium dataset.
+# Keep in mind that all databases used in the notebook are temporary, changes won't be saved
+# Also, since we are using our RAM memory to store this temporary data
+# Make sure to use a light to medium dataset.

 ```